 The HR Director told me I shouldn’t be interviewing candidates without his knowledge.
 We don’t get on and we haven’t actually spoken since the last time I was recruiting and he was put off by the fact that a sales guy was too hungry for success!

 Mike, the HR Director, told me that things have changed.
-The company now uses an Applicant Tracking System which enables him to post jobs across all of the leading job boards.
+The company now uses an Applicant Tracking System which enables him to advertise jobs across all of the leading job boards.
 He told me that he works with a job board reseller which means they get significant discounts on their job adverts and they’re able to reach a much wider audience.

 Apparently, the CVs fly into the system and some line managers (who aren’t down with today’s technology) receive them in yesterday’s technology and have them emailed instead.